 OK, Time To Swallow a Few “Knowledge Pills”

 I have had these forced down my throat over the past sixty years or so of being in the job market … yes I was working, and paying my Social Security taxes before I was 13, no hyperbole there.

 Earlier in this article, and in Joel’s “Hands Dirty” article we talked a bit about being oriented to what the customer (I mean the potential employer) might need.

 I’m going to expand on this a little more because I feel it is the area that the majority of job seekers fall down on the most.
 It’s NOT what YOU want (a job, obviously) it’s about what the EMPLOYER NEEDS.

 First, recognize a fact.
-You suck.

 Huh?
 Well yes, actually, we all do in some way or another.